top of page

 How will it feel?

 Working on your accent will feel very different from working on your grammar or vocabulary.
 When you change how you speak, you change a part of your identity.
 Our voices and accents are highly personal reflections of who we are.
 When we speak, we instantly share information with the world about where we have come from and how we feel about ourselves.
-People respond to that information and make judgments, even if they don't realize they are doing so.
+People respond to that information and make judgments, even if they don't realise they are doing so.
 When you change the way you speak, people will respond to you differently, and you will also feel different about yourself.
 People sometimes say they feel fake when they first start learning a new accent.
 This is unavoidable, so I recommend treating it as part of the fun!
 Give yourself permission to feel different at first, like putting on a disguise.
 You will gradually get more and more used to talking in this way.

 Where can I listen to examples of this English accent?